ameya1232/EvapoScore/RESEARCH_REPORT.md

 ## 7. Conclusions

-This comprehensive analysis of 250+ global cities reveals that evaporation-driven engines show strong commercial potential in arid and semi-arid regions, particularly the Middle East, North Africa, and desert regions of North America and Australia.
+This analysis of 250+ global cities shows that evaporation-driven engines show strong commercial potential in arid and semi-arid regions, particularly the Middle East, North Africa, and desert regions of North America and Australia.
 The technology is fundamentally constrained by the availability of low-humidity environments and access to water surfaces, creating a geographic paradox where the best conditions exist in water-scarce regions.

 Key Takeaways: